One More Time (Real McCoy album)

-One More Time is the second studio album by Real McCoy under Arista Records and the third under BMG Berlin.
+One More Time is the fourth studio album by German Eurodance group Real McCoy.
+This was the second album from the group to be released under Arista Records and the third under BMG Berlin.
 It was the follow-up to the multi-platinum selling album Another Night.
 Music producer Juergen Wind (J. Wind) wrote and produced the album with the Sweden based production team known as Lemon Productions (Per Adebratt, Douglas Carr & Tony Ekman).
 American songwriter Brent Argovitz and German rapper Olaf Jeglitza worked together as songwriters on the album.
 A producer duo known as the Berman Brothers also produced a Shania Twain cover for the album and made the remixes for the singles.
 For promotional reasons, Jeglitza was credited as an Executive Producer alongside Wind and Arista Records CEO Clive Davis.
 Released worldwide in early 1997, the album failed to match the success of its predecessor, peaking at No. 55 on the Canadian Hot 100 and No. 79 on the US Billboard 200.
 The lead single from the album, (also called "One More Time"), reached No.3 in Australia and achieved Platinum status in the country but saw lesser success in the US, peaking at No. 27 on the charts.
 The follow-up singles "I Wanna Come (With You)" and the Shania Twain cover "(If You're Not in It for Love) I'm Outta Here!" failed to chart and were also commercial failures.